 OUR GOAL IS TO:

-- Ensure that our partnerships focus on the best outcomes for all students studying the Western Australian curriculum.
+- Ensure that our partnerships focus on the best educational outcomes for all Kindergarten to Year 12 students.

-- Promote understanding and acceptance of the vision and values of the Authority.
+- Continue to promote understanding of the role and responsibilities of the Authority.

-- Contribute responsively and effectively to national and State policy debate on matters related to Authority functions.
+- Contribute responsively and effectively to national and State policy debate on matters related to the Authority's functions.